kchinzei/raspi-pca9685/README.md

 [raspi-soft-pwm](https://github.com/nebrius/raspi-soft-pwm)
 uses C library of [pigpio](http://abyz.me.uk/rpi/pigpio/cif.html).
 Due to this implementation, when the process terminates, PWM outputs turn off.
-In contrast, the outputs of PCA9685 persist unless a init is sent.
+In contrast, the outputs of PCA9685 persist unless an init is sent.

 - This module cannot detect how many PCA9685 boards are installed.
 If you attempt to access a port not physically existing, an exception will